c2FmZQ/tlsproxy/README.md

 Once an SSH CA is configured in TLSPROXY, users can obtain SSH certificates through a web interface.
 Navigate to the `certificateEndpoint` (e.g., `https://ssh.example.com/cert`) in your browser.
 You will be prompted to enter your SSH public key, and TLSPROXY will issue a signed certificate if you are authorized.

+Alternatively, the [`examples/ssh/get-ssh-cert.sh`](./examples/ssh/get-ssh-cert.sh) script can be used to obtain a certificate from the command line.

 ### 5.6.
 Setting up PKI (Public Key Infrastructure)

 TLSPROXY can also function as a general-purpose PKI, issuing X.509 certificates for clients and backend services.